Dean's welcome

 Procedures for academic review (predoctoral, IDP, and dental hygiene programs)

 There are six academic review committees: D1, D2, D3, D4, IDP, and Dental Hygiene.
 Membership of each committee consists of the associate dean, academic affairs; the assistant dean, admissions and student affairs; and the department representative/course directors of all courses required of the respective class in the academic year.
-The associate dean, clinic administration, the clinic director, and primary attending faculty are members of the D3/D4 academic review committees.
+The associate dean, clinic administration, the clinic director, and Patient Care Managers are members of the D3/D4 academic review committees.
 In addition, each committee has two student members appointed by the dean in consultation with the assistant dean, admissions and student affairs and DSA officers.
 Student committee members will be in the class one year ahead of the class being reviewed.

 The academic review committees meet a minimum of two times annually to evaluate student academic and clinical performance and progress records.
 Students whose performance does not meet the stated academic standards and students who are being considered for academic sanctions may be scheduled for a hearing with the committee.